Routing Back to C [Part 1]: Judgment Is the Last Expensive Thing

 What C Strips Away

 - Who frees it.
-A garbage collector, a destructor, a compile-time checker, somebody.
+A GC, a destructor, an ownership checker, somebody.

 - What a pointer is.
 A variable that holds an address, not a value.